McGuiness Dermatology & Plastic Surgery

 Psoriasis symptoms can vary from person to person.
 They may include:

-If you experience any of these symptoms, contact the team at McGuiness Dermatology & Aesthetics for evaluation.
+If you experience any of these symptoms, contact the team at McGuiness Dermatology & Plastic Surgery for evaluation.

 Psoriasis is a chronic, lifelong condition that cannot be cured.
 The symptoms can be managed, however.
 Controlled sun exposure and bathing in special salts are easy treatments that are safe and natural.

-For more information about psoriasis treatment, call one of the locations of McGuiness Dermatology & Aesthetics or book an appointment online.
+For more information about psoriasis treatment, call one of the locations of McGuiness Dermatology & Plastic Surgery or book an appointment online.